 What Is a TEACH Grant?

 The TEACH Grant is a federal financial aid program designed to help students pursuing teaching careers pay for college expenses.
 In order to receive a TEACH Grant, applicants have to agree to teach a subject that is considered “highly needed” in a low-income area with a shortage of specific subject teachers.
-These schools can be elementary and secondary schools.
+They can do this in an elementary or secondary school.

 • Bilingual education and English language acquisition